kgnwsknt-chef/kb_dxf_duplicate/README.md

 output file name: KLEouttput_json.dxf
 ## Notes
 * unit is millimeter
-* center of input dxf should be one of 1 key
+* origin of input dxf should be center of 1 key
 * key rotatation is not implemented

 ## Requirements